The history of the Omega Seamaster

 The Omega 28.10RA has a production period from 1943 to 1949, and is from the 28.10 and 30.10 family, which produced over 1,300,000 units from 1943 to 1955.
 In 1949, the 28.10RA was renamed to 340.
 The movement features an automatic (bumper) mechanism and a sub-second function.

-The Omega 28.10RASC watch movement, part of the 28.10 and 30.10 families, was produced from 1943 to 1955 with a total production of over 1.3 million units.
+The Omega 28.10RASC watch movement, part of the 28.10 and 30.10 families, was in production from 1943 to 1955, producing over 1.3 million units.
 In 1949, it was rebranded from the 28.10RA SC PC to 350.
 The movement features automatic (bumper) winding and a sweep second function (Omega movements at EmmyWatch).

 Omega Trilogy 1957

 In 1957, Omega introduced three professional timepieces that would later achieve iconic status.
 These were the Seamaster 300 CK 2913, designed with waterproof capabilities for divers; the Railmaster CK 2914, featuring anti-magnetic properties tailored for engineers; and the Speedmaster CK 2915, equipped with a stopwatch function ideal for motorsports.
-The Seamaster 300, significantly enhanced the water resistance of its dressier predecessor to 200 metres (Omega 1957 Trilogy at Worn & Wound).
+The Seamaster 300 significantly enhanced the water resistance of its dressier predecessor to 200 metres (Omega 1957 Trilogy at Worn & Wound).

 Omega Seamaster 300

 This model featured a stainless steel case with a unidirectional rotating bezel, aiding divers in tracking dive times.
-Its water resistance was rated to 200 meters, but Omega confidently named it the Seamaster 300, implying it could withstand even greater depths.
+Its water resistance rated to 200 meters, but Omega confidently named it the Seamaster 300, implying it could withstand even greater depths.
 The watch’s robust design reflected Omega’s commitment to catering to professionals in extreme conditions.

 The Seamaster 300 introduced a clear, highly legible dial layout.
 Large, luminous markers and broad hands ensured visibility in low-light underwater conditions.
 The “broad arrow” hour hand, in particular, became an iconic feature of this model.
 It also used Omega’s calibre 501, a reliable automatic movement that underscored its precision and performance.